SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Follow your heart."

 "What does that mean?
 I don't know what to think with all these emotions in my head.
 Pinkie is my best friend and I love her more than anything.
-I think she's more beautiful than even you.
+I do think she's more beautiful than even you.
 Sorry, no offence.
 I can't think straight when all I wanna do is hug her and not let go."

 Rarity throws me a curve ball.
 "What do you want from winning?"